assembl/assembl/doc/INSTALL.rst

     assembl-add-user --email your_email@email.com --name "Your Name" --username desiredusername --password yourpassword development.ini

-(NOTE: Just running $venv/bin/supervisord will NOT work, as celery will run command line tools, thus breaking out of the environment.
-You need to run source venv/bin/activate from the same terminal before running the above)
+Note: Just running ``$venv/bin/supervisord`` will NOT work, as celery will run command line tools, thus breaking out of the environment.
+You need to run ``source venv/bin/activate`` from the same terminal before running the above

-Note 2: If you do not want to ``source activate`` every time, you can hook it in your shell using something like `Autoenv <https://github.com/kennethreitz/autoenv>`_.
+Note: If you do not want to ``source activate`` every time, you can hook it in your shell using something like `Autoenv <https://github.com/kennethreitz/autoenv>`_.
 Another option is to use `VirtualenvWrapper <https://bitbucket.org/virtualenvwrapper/virtualenvwrapper>`_ and its `Helper <https://justin.abrah.ms/python/virtualenv_wrapper_helper.html>`_.
 At least one of us uses `VirtualFish <https://github.com/adambrenecki/virtualfish>`_ with auto-activation.

 On subsequent runs, just make sure supervisord is running.